 click here.
 To view some secrets of winning,

+FAQs about the awards.
 State winners in the two programs advance to national competition for judging.
 The national judging is October.
 CUNA will notify the League of any winners later that month.

-Desjardins Youth & Adult Financial Education Award - Winners to be announced in June
+Desjardins Youth & Adult Financial Education Award

 The Desjardins Youth & Adult Financial Education Awards recognize leadership within the credit union movement on behalf of youth and adult financial literacy.
 It considers all activities supporting the personal finance education of young and adult members and nonmembers, including, but not limited to, face-to-face teaching, publicity, lobbying for curriculum requirements, teacher and volunteer training, and promotion and use of educational programs such as the NEFE High School Financial Planning Program® (HSFPP).
-Entry submissions were due to the LSCU on Friday, April 5, 2013.

 To view some secrets of winning,